 A developer’s reputation and credibility go a long way.
 Lucky us, we live in the information age.
 There are ways to get due diligence on the builder.
 Be smart, from the beginning, it can save you from huge losses later.
 Some things to look out for: timely completion of previous projects, his financial stability, and legal proceedings.
 Online property forums will give you a lot of info on the same.

 If you are buying an under-construction apartment, then personally visit the buildings already delivered by the same builder to check out on the quality of the construction.
 You can ask the occupants or the society office to get feedback on delivery time, materials used, structural flaws, etc. If it’s new construction, repair and maintenance cost shouldn’t be a worry!

-- Completion time: While buying property still under construction, you need to consider whether the estimated completion time tallies with your own timeframe.
-Generally, projects run past their deadlines, so there should be allowance for delays.
-Choose a property that suits your particular timeframe carefully.
+While buying property still under construction, you need to consider whether the estimated completion time tallies with your own timeframe.
+Generally, projects run 5-6 months past their deadlines, plan your big decisions accordingly.
+Choose a property that suits your time frame carefully.

 An apartment complex requires several approvals before the construction actually starts.
 These include approvals from the fire, water and electricity departments, to name a few.
 Thus, buyers must ensure that the developer possesses all the necessary approvals.Another common area of conflict is the size of the property.
 Thus, one must carefully check the carpet area, built-up area and super built-up area of the property.
 Assistance from a reputed lawyer/law firm is advisable here.
 As per the RERA reforms, developers are obliged to register with RERA for every new project exceeding an area of 500 square meters.
 Make sure you check the license and registration number of the development before investing.
 Also, confirm that the developers have received a No Objection Certificate (NOC) which certifies that the property has been completed without any violations.